 Belatedly noticing a sign that said that Squish was ill I asked the employee what her issue was, and sadly received confirmation that she was in renal failure.
 Experience had shown me that energy healing can make a huge difference in quality of life—so I felt hopeful.

-It was definitely one of the more unusual settings in which I have offered Reiki—while Squish sat serenely in position, around her activity swirled.
+It was definitely one of the more unusual settings in which I have offered Reiki—while Squish sat serenely in position, activity swirled around her.
 The “walls” of our temporary office were dismantled and returned as the ringing up resumed, and then were systematically taken down as the cat food was bagged up.

 Throughout all of this Squish did not bat an eyelash.
 I asked my friend Jan to take a photo since I felt so honored that Squish had chosen me as her practitioner.
 And I laughed when Squish looked directly into the camera, enjoying her moment of fame AND Reiki.
 Her daughter Dot watched us the entire time, laser focused on what was taking place.